sindresorhus/sindresorhus.github.com/source/content/apps/actions.md

 olderMacOSVersions:
   - '12'
   - '13'
+feedbackNote: |
+  ### If you get a “com.apple.extensionKit.errorDomain error 2” error when running your shortcut or if the actions don't show up in the Shortcuts app, restart your device.
+This is caused by an iOS bug.

+  **Some actions that are not possible: orientation lock status, flashlight status, ambient sensor info, flight mode status.
+Generally, anything related to changing system features/settings or interacting with other apps is not possible.**
 ---

 The app provides lots of powerful extra actions for the Shortcuts app on macOS, iOS, and visionOS.
 These actions make it significantly easier to create shortcuts.